Ecwid/ecwid-api-docs/includes/_overview.md

 # Overview

-The documentation below describes various ways to interact with Ecwid store using API.
-In each section you can find detailed description as well as code examples for managing store data to help you create your own application.
+The documentation below describes various ways to interact with the Ecwid store by using the API.
+In each section you can find a detailed description, as well as code examples for managing store data that will help you create your own application.

-To find out more about Ecwid platform and get some basic details about it, please visit [Get started](http://developers.ecwid.com/get-started) page.
+To find out more about the Ecwid platform and get some basic details about it, please visit the [Get Started](/get-started) page.

-Learn more on how to get started with developing an app: [https://developers.ecwid.com/developing-your-app](https://developers.ecwid.com/developing-your-app)
+Learn more on how to start developing an app here: [https://developers.ecwid.com/developing-your-app](/developing-your-app)

 # API features